Five financial nightmares

 Do you want to save this article to read later?
 You need to be signed in for this feature

-Here are five financial nightmares that should scare you witless, and what you can do about them.
+Here are five scenarios that should scare you witless, and what you can do about them.

 1. A war between the generations

-Today, there are almost 4 people of working age for every person over 65.
-In 50 years time, it’s expected there will only be 2 people working for every person over 65.
-In other words, taxpayers will either have to shell out a lot more money for pensioners, or the government will have to reduce spending on the elderly.
+Today, there are almost four people of working age for every person over 65.
+In 50 years time, it’s expected there will only be two people working for every person over 65.
+In other words, taxpayers will either have to shell out a lot more money for pensioners, or the Government will have to reduce spending on the elderly.
 This is a ‘pensions timebomb’.

 2. Not enough money for care